Subprocess

 Is for compensation | Boolean | Determines whether the activity can serve as a compensation for another activity. | |

 Asynchronous | Boolean | When enabled, the activity will be started as an asynchronous job.
 The process state is persisted before this element is executed.
 Then, the process execution will be resumed asynchroneously.
 This can be used when the execution an activity takes a long time to return the UI to the user quicker in case the user does not need to see the next step immediately.
 However, if an error occurs before the following wait state, there will be no direct user feedback.
 Please refer to the documentation for more details. | Making a subprocess asynchronous will execute the start and subsequent automatic steps asynchronous in the background.
-Choose exclusive to avoid other asynchronous steps of this process instance to run at the same time. |
+Choose exclusive to avoid other asynchronous steps of this process instance to run at the same time.
+When Leave asynchronously is enabled, the activity will be left as an asynchronous job.
+This means that the activity is ended asynchronously. |

 Exclusive | Boolean | Determines whether the activity or process is run as an exclusive job.
 An exclusive job makes sure that no other asynchronous exclusive activities within the same process are performed at the same time.
 This helps to prevent failing jobs in concurrent scenarios. | |